gregnavis/active_record_doctor/README.md

 - Using `delete_all` when dependent models define callbacks - they will NOT be invoked.
-- Using `destroy` when dependent models define no callbacks - dependent models will be loaded one-by-one with no reason
+- Using `destroy` when dependent models define no callbacks - dependent models will be loaded one by one with no reason

 In order to detect associations affected by the two aforementioned problems run the following command: